English / Español

 Frequently Asked Questions

-The Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children was ratified by 177 countries and sets the internationally recognized definition of human trafficking.
+The UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children was ratified by 177 countries and sets the internationally recognized definition of human trafficking.
 It establishes that human trafficking is a crime and human rights violation that has three parts: it is an act carried out through a means for a purpose.

 A trafficker engages in the act of transporting, harboring, transferring or recruiting a person using means.
 In other words, they use a manner or method to engage in the acts involved in human trafficking.
 The means are violent and abusive toward the person they are trafficking: the threat or use of force, coercion, abduction, fraud, deception, abuse of power or a position of vulnerability, or the giving or receiving of payments or benefits.